 Oldbury Area Guide

-Train – Oldbury town centre is only a few steps away from Sandwell & Dudley station.
+- Train – Oldbury town centre is only a few steps away from Sandwell & Dudley station.
 From there you can get to Birmingham New Street comfortably within the hour.
 From there, the whole of the UK is your oyster.

-Bus – the 87 route will drop you straight into Birmingham city centre.
+- Bus – the 87 route will drop you straight into Birmingham city centre.
 The 74 will also take you to Birmingham, but goes as far as Dudley, giving you excellent opportunities to explore the Black Country more widely.
-These routes have incredible frequency ranging from 10-30 minutes depending on your time of travel.
+These routes have an incredible frequency ranging from 10-30 minutes depending on your time of travel.
 Other services include the 89, 126, 13, 5, 238, 404, 404A, 404H, 688.